Where to Try Uga in Niue

 Get the hands-on approach to trying uga in Niue by hunting it yourself!
 Taue Uga Tours teaches you about the Niuean tradition of uga hunting while you get to learn about these fascinating arthropods.

 There are two tours available: one during the day and one at night when the crabs are at their most active.
-The day tour has you setting up coconut baits to attract the uga with a good chance of seeing some uga along the way.
-The night tour typically starts at 8pm where you’ll see if your baits are successful.
+The day tour has you setting up coconut baits to attract the uga with a good chance of seeing some of these giant crabs along the way.
+The night tour typically starts at 8 pm where you’ll see if your baits are successful.
 Nighttime is the best time to see a lot of uga.
-You’ll learn how to pick up these huge crabs that can weigh up to 4kg (8.8lbs) and see how locals select the only the largest ones to take home for eating.
+You’ll learn how to pick up these huge crabs that can weigh up to 4 kg (8.8 lbs) and see how locals select only the largest ones to take home for eating.

 Where to Try Uga in Niue© NiuePocketGuide.com

-If you want to have a go at cooking fresh uga yourself, then there is often one or two uga for sale at the Niue Market.
-Located in Alofi next to the Niue Tourism Visitor Information Centre, the Niue Market is a hive of activity every Monday (5am to 8am), Wednesday (8am to 12pm) and Friday (5am to 8am).
+Back to cooking fresh uga yourself, there is often one or two uga for sale at the Niue Market.
+Located in Alofi next to the Niue Tourism Visitor Information Centre, the Niue Market is a hive of activity every Tuesday, Wednesday and Friday (see the 5 Best Markets in Niue for the usual schedule).
 Get there early to stand the best chance of picking up an uga.
 You will also be able to purchase other seasonal ingredients to cook your crab with.

 Author